List of DC Comics characters: D: Doctor Chaos

 In the Earth-1 universe, Professor Lewis Lang and his assistant Burt Belker discover a helmet in the Valley of Ur in Mesopotamia that is identical to the helmet on Earth-2 except for its blue color.
 This helmet contains a Lord of Chaos that possesses Burt and turns him into the sorcerer Doctor Chaos, whose costume is identical to Doctor Fate's except for a reversed color scheme.
 Superboy confronts Doctor Chaos and removes the helmet from Burt, jettisoning it into space.

 A new version of Doctor Chaos appears in Justice League of America (2018) as an ally of the Lords of Chaos.

+Doctor Double X

+Doctor Double X (Simon Ecks) is a scientist who discovers that human auras can be enhanced to function outside of the body.
+When Ecks creates an energy-duplicate of himself, his mind becomes dominated by the doppelgänger which he names Double X. He battles Batman and Robin.
+The resulting battle causes Ecks to lose his memory of the experience, after which he is remanded to Arkham Asylum.

+In "The New 52" continuity reboot, Simon Ecks is a physician at Arkham Asylum.
+Doctor Double X's energy duplicate is depicted as a Tulpa.